dnewton600/containerized_shiny_example/README.md

-This reop contains a minimial working example of a containerized R Shiny application.
+This repo contains a minimial working example of a containerized R Shiny application.
 The application demonstrates the following workflow:
  * User uploads dataset
  * Dataset is validated
  * Linear mixed model is fit using the data